nkholski/phaser-grid-physics/README.md

 Help wanted!
 I'm stuck at making a way to build stand-alone plugin for others to use.
 My idea is to keep developing the plugin as a part of the demo project.
 If possible I want the source for the plugin in a src folder in the root folder, and the demo in a demo-source folder.
 I would like to be able to build the plugin so that ends up in in the dist folder.

+For instructions, see Setup section in the end of this file.

 ## Demo
 Demo is hosted here: http://metroid.niklasberg.se/gridPhysics/